nymea/nymea-remoteproxy/README.md

 ## Authenticate the connection

 The first data a client **must** send to the proxy server is the authentication request.
-This request contains the token which will be verified agains the nymea-cloud infrastructure.
+This request contains the `token` which will be verified agains the nymea-cloud infrastructure and a `nonce` which has to be uniq for each connection attempt and shared between the 2 clients.
+The `uuid` should be a persistant uuid for this client and the name should make clear which type of connection this is and which client is connecting.
+The name and uuid will be sent to the tunnel partner during the tunnel establishmend.

 #### Request